harshitmehta15/community-resources/README.md

 };
 ```

+To make that happen, I placed the code in the slack chat box like this:

 \`\`\`

 exports = function(payload) {

   const mongodb = context.services.get("mongodb-atlas");

   const mycollection = mongodb.db("hackathon").collection("contacts");

   return mycollection.find({}).toArray();

 };

 \`\`\`

 In order to have the code appear as such, simple wrap the text of your Slack message in three backticks (\`\`\`)